Bachelor of Business Administration – Marketing

 *ENTR 2301 or SINV 2201 will also be accepted in place of MGMT 2130.

+Students alternate academic semesters with work terms to a maximum of three 4-month Co-op work terms, and must finish their program on an academic semester.
 Co-op work terms may be combined to lengthen the time spent in the workplace.
 For example, students may combine Work Terms 1 and 2, or Work Terms 2 and 3, for back-to-back work terms.
 Students must meet the course requirements for the highest level work term in order to be eligible to complete back-to-back work terms.

 Orientation to Co-operative Education course